crossmywhy/divseek-canada-portal/README.md

 # Genome Canada Pilot Project

-The first iteration of the plaform is funded under a [Genome Canada Project](https://www.genomecanada.ca/en/divseek-canada-harnessing-genomics-accelerate-crop-improvement-canada) with co-funding from other partners.
+The first iteration of the platform is funded under a [Genome Canada Project](https://www.genomecanada.ca/en/divseek-canada-harnessing-genomics-accelerate-crop-improvement-canada) with co-funding from other partners.

 # Documentation